thewca/wca-regulations/wca-regulations_2012.md

     - D1a) During the solve, the competitor must sit in a chair, sit on the surface, or stand.
     - D1b) During the inspection and the solve, the competitor must only use his feet) and the surface.
 The competitor may wear socks while solving.
 Penalty: disqualification of the solve.
     - D1c) Other body parts or other objects must not touch the puzzle.
 Penalty: disqualification of the attempt.
-- D3) Starting the solve
+- D3) Starting the solve:
     - D3a) Competitor must place his feet onto the timer sensors.
     - D3b) Competitor must remove his feet from the timer sensors to start the solve.
-- D4) Ending the solve
+- D4) Ending the solve:
     - D4a) Competitor must stop the timer by placing his feet onto the timer sensors.